pramnora/LaTeX/README.md

 LaTeX, is a way to create/publish files...; including, maths formula related/and, [.pdf] documents.

--(Because, I'm entirely *new* to learning  to use this sort technology...; therefore, I'm probably not the best to describe it as yet...?!)
+-(Because, I'm entirely *new* to learning  to use this sort technology...; therefore, I'm probably not the best to describe it all as yet...?!)

 -----